Jennifer Aniston Shares Precious Pics With Courteney Cox's Daughter Coco on Goddaughter's 17th Birthday - E! Online

 Another image showed the two Friends alums, who recently appeared together on the long-running sitcom's HBO Max reunion, posing together while a seemingly sleepy Coco was sucking on one of her own fingers.
 Jennifer simply used three smiling-with-hearts emojis to caption that one.

-Earlier in the day, Courteney had posted a carousel of photos featuring her only child with former husband David Arquette, who the 56-year-old Cougar Town alum split up with in 2010.
+Earlier in the day, Courteney had posted a carousel of photos featuring Coco, her only child with former husband David Arquette.
+The former couple split up in 2010.

 "Happy 17th birthday to my strong, sensitive, creative, loving, soulful, beautiful, talented, and wise Coco," Courteney captioned it.
 "I love you so much."